label Industry

 The Costs of In-House Delivery

-Even as recently as the last few years, infrastructure for starting in-house delivery could take months to set up.
-Fortunately, software platforms like Onfleet can help you understand the actual costs and be up and running in under a day (even as short as 5 minutes!).
+Setting up infrastructure for in-house delivery could take months and cost thousands of dollars.
+Fortunately, subscription-based software platforms like Onfleet can help you manage costs and be up and running — in under 5 minutes!).

 The precise costs of delivery will depend on your company’s specifics.
-They do, however, fall into reliable categories—infrastructure and recurring costs—which can be optimized to fit your needs.
+They fall into twocategories: infrastructure and recurring costs.

 Onfleet helped United Supermarket boost delivery by 50% without additional vehicles